Find how to get help from Senior Centers.

-As an example of what is offered, workshops were created to show the elderly how they can save money on health care expenses and other bills while living on a fixed income, there are free meals and recreations activities held, and a variety of other aid is provided.
+As an example of what is offered, workshops were created to show the elderly how they can save money on health care expenses and other bills while living on a fixed income.
+Many senior centers give away free meals (including on the holidays) and recreations activities held, and a variety of other aid is provided.
+They arrange transportation for senior citizens, organize health and wellness activities, help with employment and much more.
 There are also special seasonal activities, such as Christmas parties or holiday events organized.

 In addition, senior centers provide savings in other somewhat unexpected ways.
 For example, every year volunteers are trained to offer free tax preparation for the elderly.
 The services are offered by appointment or on certain scheduled days leading up to April 15.
 Many centers will also schedule defensive driving classes or low cost safe driving classes to seniors who have successfully passed the program.
 Another benefit to this service, it will also allow retirees and seniors to receive discounts on their automobile insurance.